mp-se/gravitymon/docs/_sources/configuration.rst.txt

 Configuration is accessed by entering the URL for the device, this will be the mDNS name *device.local* or the IP address.
 The following chapter assumes the device name is *gravmon*.

+If the device is not fully configured or there are some hardware issues then these will be displayed on the top of the screen.
+There are also links to where the settings can be changed.

 The main page shows the device readings; gravity, angle, temperature and battery charge.
 If the checkbox is active then the device will never go into sleep mode.
 This is useful if you are collecting angle/tilt for calibration.
 If this is unchecked the device will change mode as explained before.